ipeonte/ipeonte.github.io/_posts/2024-12-16-java-spring-migration.markdown

 One of the parameters for PropertiesLauncher is “loader.path” that can have absolute or relative path but the problem here is that it’s required “file:” prefix.
 Unfortunately it’s not clearly explained in documentation.

-Finally the solution to externalize database configuration will look as next
+The final solution of externalizing database configuration look as follows:

 ```shell
 java  -Dloader.path=file:/usr/share/java -jar  service.jar --spring.config.location=mysql.properties